 The Bank of New York Mellon, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
 Each ADS will represent 20 shares (or a right to receive 20 shares) deposited with National Australia Bank Ltd., as custodian for the depositary in Melbourne, Australia.
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
-The deposited shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
+The deposited shares together with any other securities, cash or other property held by the deposited securities.
 The depositary's office at which the ADSs will be administered and its principal executive office are located at 240 Greenwich Street, New York, New York 10286.